IvanClar1a/IvanClar1a/README.md

 🧑‍💻 I love using software to provide solutions to problems.<br>
 🧑‍🎓 Currently, I am learning new frameworks like React.<br>
 🤓 Always learning new things, and I enjoy being consistent in my learning.<br>
-🤔 I am currently open to new job opportunities; this is MY RESUME.<br>
+🤔 I am currently open to new job opportunities; <br>
-💥 You can visit MY WEBSITE.
+👯 I’m looking to collaborate on front-end projects<br>
+📫 How to reach me: ivanclarianicolas@gmail.com

 <br><br>